-- Continues to provide security improvements to its public housing properties with increased lighting, video surveillance, and resident access identification cards for use with its controlled access systems. - Included in its scope of work for RAD and disposed properties with updated and/or new amenities. - Working with with an elderly disabled service coordinator for supportive services to our elderly residents. - Utilized Capital Funds to promote public and private partnerships for its RAD project and work on updates on current public housing units. - Coordinated with its Resident Advisory Board and community outreach agencies for its Non-Smoking Facility Policy (since 2009). - Continued to support the ten (10) current and the formation of new resident associations. - Implemented and will continue to develop new training modules of the new Simulated Unit Integrated Training Environment (S.U.I.T.E.) training program to improve the skillsets of the maintenance workers to complete work order requests in a more efficient and complete manner.
-This is now an onboarding program for maintenance workers - Have the Resident Portal up and running to assist in keeping residents connected and informed and to open a computer lab to provide educational opportunities by providing access to technological resources including internet access.
+- Continuing security improvements to its public housing properties with increased lighting, video surveillance, and resident access cards for use with its controlled access systems. - The PHA has Included in its scope of work for RAD and disposed properties with updated and/or new amenities. - The PHA works with an elderly disabled service provider for supportive services to our elderly residents. - Utilized Capital Funds to promote public and private partnerships for its RAD project and continues to work on updates and upgrades on current public housing units. - The PHA supports the ten (10) current associations and the formation of new resident associations. - The PHA continues to develop new training modules of the new Simulated Unit Integrated Training Environment (S.U.I.T.E.) training program to improve the skill sets of the maintenance workers to complete work order requests in an efficient manner.
+This is now an onboarding program for maintenance. - The PHA used its capital funds to replace the gas lines at its Alder Grove Community, among other capital improvement projects throughout the City of Sacramento. - The PHA implemented a project for mold testing and abatement